Protecting Heritage and Nature at Tatton Park

 TEP was commissioned by Natural England to undertake a two-stage historic environment baseline study and heritage impact assessment to inform proposed intervention options aimed at improving water quality within the Tatton Meres SSSI.
 Our work considered both the natural and historic environment to ensure that any proposed improvements would enhance the ecological value of the site while respecting its heritage significance.

-As part of the baseline study we reviewed HER and National Trust records and archaeological reports and carried out a walkover survey of the site to examine heritage assets and earthwork features and important views.
-An important aspect of the study was to consider historic changes to the outline and extent of the lakes and we digitised a number of historic maps dating back to the 18th century to allow us to understand the evolving relationship between the heritage assets and the natural and man-made landscape.
+As part of the baseline study, we reviewed the Historic Environment Record (HER), National Trust records and archaeological reports, and carried out a walkover survey of the site to examine heritage assets, earthwork features and important views.
+An important aspect of the study was to consider historic changes to the outline and extent of the lakes.
+We digitised a number of historic maps dating back to the 18th century to allow us to understand the evolving relationship between the heritage assets and the natural and man-made landscape.

 This approach recognises that Tatton Park is both an important heritage site and an evolving natural landscape and demonstrates how careful planning and sensitive design can support environmental improvements while preserving historic character.